-While our main focus is on families, we realize that there are issues that can arise within the community that may bring the need for crisis support.
+While our main focus is on families, we realize that there are issues that can arise within the community that may bring the need for grief and crisis support.
 We encourage collaboration with schools and businesses to educate staff and implement grief support processes and programs.
-The following organizations bring grief support and awareness to communities.
+The following organizations bring support and awareness to schools and communities.

 Canvas Health provides stigma-free help for those struggling with mental illness, substance use, crisis, sexual assault, grief, loss, and trauma.
 Their mission is to provide hope, healing, and recovery to the people they serve.
 Canvas Health also provides on-site mental health services to select schools through their Therapeutic Assistance Program (TAP).

 If you are a business, school or organization that has experienced a crisis, Center for Grief and Loss provides therapy and support to those impacted by natural disasters, terrible accidents, sudden death and situations that pose a threat to being safe.

 Children’s Grief Connection offers schools consultation and education following a school crisis, and also provides speakers for groups and organizations on general grief education.